That point to a REVIVAL and THE DAY OF THE LORD

 By Sunday 2 April 2017 we had been happily worshipping for some five months, in that church where the living God through Christ is glorified and the Word is preached.
 In support of the preaching of the Word, my wife and I made a point of attending our former church on that Sunday.
 This was because we knew that lay preacher Ian R was to preach that day.

-The lateral line of fire extended rapidly, and a succession of short lines of fire appeared across the extending lateral line of fire as a chain of crosses.
-As it traversed the width of my scope of vision, just below it, another lateral chain of fiery crucifixes commenced its rapid pace to the right side of my vision.
+The lateral line of fire then continued to extend, and a succession of short lines of fire appeared across it so as to create a chain of crosses.
+As it traversed the width of my scope of vision, just below it, another lateral chain of fiery crosses commenced its rapid pace to the right side of my vision.
 It accelerated as it did so.
 Then in quick succession, other chains of thin fiery crosses followed suit.
 Each one, below the one before it -The pace of movement continuously accelerating.

 Showing through this translucent wall of flame I could see (in the lower left corner of the vision) printed words on a white background, as though in a book.
 I didn’t read the words but understood that they were from the scripture, and that ‘the Word’ was included in that writing.
 Beyond the flame and the words I could see the pews and front of church.

 I found that I was also hearing the prayer in the background.
 When I heard the word ‘fire’ mentioned (at least I thought I did) in the prayer, the vision had not long gone.

 I have often puzzled over this, but Zechariah 2:4-5 is never far from my thoughts in regard to this vision:

 Also, I have wondered if the ‘Wall of Fire’ vision pointed to a great revival - That there would be an outbreak of God’s Holy Spirit; leading many people to repent of their sins, and accept God’s crucified and resurrected son, Jesus, into their hearts.
 So that in accepting Jesus, they will receive the promise of eternal life.
 In this regard Jesus said: